 The song that leads off the album is by the best known group on the album.
 However, Extreme was unkown at the time.
 Not only was “Play with Me” on this soundtrack, it was also the first single from Extreme’s self-titled debut album.
 The guitar solo by Nuno Bettencourt is just incredible.
-The song was played during the movies most memorable scene – The mall scene.

 “The Boys and Girls Are Doing It” by Vital Signs